How to Become a Laser Hair Removal Technician

 If you would like to gain the necessary education to become a laser hair removal technician, we highly recommend that you check out our free School Finder Tool located HERE.

-The US Bureau of Labor Statistics reports that the annual median salary for skincare specialists (including LHR technicians) was $28,940 as of May 2013.
-The lowest paid 10% of skincare specialists earned less than $17,480 while the highest paid 10% earned more than $56,930.
+The US Bureau of Labor Statistics reports that the annual median salary for skincare specialists (including LHR technicians) is $29,050.
+The lowest paid 10% of skincare specialists earn less than $17,680 while the highest paid 10% earn more than $58,880.
 Earnings generally increase with education, certification and experience.

 According to the US Department of Labor, job growth for skincare specialists (including laser hair removal technicians) is expected to increase by 40% between 2012 and 2022, which is considerably faster than average for all occupations.
 This is due to the growing popularity of laser hair removal, which has become more affordable and less painful thanks to technological advances.
 Growth of the salon and spa industry is also creating job opportunities for laser hair removal technicians.